wdhowe/telegrambot-lib/README.md

 A Clojure library for interacting with the Telegram Bot API.

+The goal of this library is to be a complete implementation of the Telegram Bot API in Clojure, without adding extra bot logic.

+Each Bot API call is implemented in a Clojure function, with docstrings outlining required and optional parameters.

+This allows for minimal reference to the Telegram documentation and staying in the editor.

+Focus on writing your bot and leave the API call handling to this library.

 Implemented Telegram functions accurate as of [Bot API 5.0](https://core.telegram.org/bots/api#november-4-2020)

 ## Usage